Wylhelm/excelai/README.md

 ## RAG Implementation

-ExcelAI utilizes a hybrid Retrieval-Augmented Generation (RAG) approach for candidate matching.
+The AI-Powered Candidate Matching System utilizes a hybrid Retrieval-Augmented Generation (RAG) approach for candidate matching.
 This implementation combines the efficiency of dense vector retrieval with the nuanced understanding capabilities of a language model.

 ### Type of RAG Used

-The RAG system in ExcelAI can be classified as a "Hybrid Vector Search and Language Model Inference" RAG.
+The RAG system in the AI-Powered Candidate Matching System can be classified as a "Hybrid Vector Search and Language Model Inference" RAG.
 This approach leverages two main components:

 1. Dense Vector Retrieval: Using FAISS (Facebook AI Similarity Search) for efficient similarity search of candidate embeddings.
 2. Language Model Inference: Employing a local language model for detailed scoring and analysis.